 Do you have a tax liability?

 The credit for Child and Dependent Care Expenses is a nonrefundable credit.
 Nonrefundable credits can only be claimed to reduce the amount of tax you owe based on your taxable income.
-When you calculate your return, look at line 15.
-If there is a "0" here for tax owed, you are not eligible to take the credit.
-If you do not have a tax liability and there is nothing to reduce, you cannot report a nonrefundable credit.

 For additional information pertaining to the Child and Dependent Care Expenses, please click here.